stanbaek/ece487A/_sources/Labs/P1_InverseKinematics.md

 ### Deliverable 3 (50 points)

-Write a Python script that moves a stack of five cubes located at (23, -15, 0) to (23, 15, 0) and demo your robot moving the cubes.
-You must use the inverse kinematics, not the forward kinematics with pre-calculated joint angles.
-You may be asked to move the cube from a different location.
+Write a Python script that moves a stack of five cubes located at (23, -15, 0) to (23, 15, 0) and demo your robot moving the cubes.  **You must use the inverse kinematics, not the forward kinematics with pre-calculated joint angles except the intial pose.** You may be asked to move the cube from a different location.